nasa-jpl/ION-DTN/gh-pages/docs/AMS-Programmer-Guide.md

  follows

-1. Before installation, first determine which environment (i.e. platform) you're going to be building for: i86- redhat, i86_64-fedora, sparc-solaris, RTEMS, etc. Note this for the following step
+1. Before installation, first determine which environment (i.e. platform) you're going to be building for: x86_64-linux (recommended for 64-bit Linux), or legacy platforms like i86-redhat, sparc-solaris, RTEMS, etc. Note this for the following step
 2. Move the ION .gz file to a directory in which you want to build the system, gunzip the file, and then un-tar it; a number of new directories will appear.AMS requires the following packages: ici, dgr, ltp, bp, and ams.
 For